 - Plenty of vegetables, fruits and wholegrains.

 - A variety of healthy protein sources, especially fish and seafood, legumes (such as beans and lentils), nuts and seeds, as well as eggs and lean poultry.
-If you’re choosing red meat, make sure the meat is lean and limit your consumption to 1-3 times a week.

 - Unflavoured milk, yoghurt and cheese (choose reduced fat varieties if you have high blood cholesterol)